N - R Definitions

-A sentence imposed upon a non-violent offender that can allow them the opportunity to reduce their minimum sentence upon completion of recommended programming, and while maintaining a good conduct record.
+A sentence imposed upon a non-violent inmate that can allow them the opportunity to reduce their minimum sentence upon completion of recommended programming, and while maintaining a good conduct record.

 The return of a parolee to prison for violation of the conditions of his/her parole or because of a conviction for a new crime.
 An administrative determination that an offender, because (s)he has violated parole, should be reentered into an institution to serve all or part of the unexpired term of his/her sentence.

-The official document that is used to release an offender on parole.
-It specifies from which sentences the offender is being paroled
+The official document that is used to release an inmate on parole.
+It specifies from which sentences the inmate is being paroled

 To send back into custody.

 The date that the violator is eligible for reparole release

 The revocation of a grant of parole based upon an inmate's conduct occurring prior to release on parole which conduct is unknown to either the Parole Board or to the sentencing court at the time parole was granted; the revocation of a grant of parole before it is executed by the offender's actual release from incarceration.